NOSFERATU-ll/Palworld-expedition-assistant/README.md

 ## Time-zone jumps

-The program does not assume that the user lives in Prague, Kyiv, Moscow, or any other specific city.
 Instead, it calculates a destination time zone relative to the user's current Windows zone.

 For example, selecting `+2 hours` finds an installed Windows time zone that is currently two hours ahead, including daylight-saving-time differences, and restores the original zone after the expedition cycle.